Enteromius guildi

 Enteromius guildi is a species of ray-finned fish in the genus Enteromius which is found only in the upper reached of the River Hedjo on the border between Togo and Ghana.

+Size

+This species reaches a length of 5.6 cm.

+Etymology

 The fish is named in honor of Paul D. Guild (b.
 1943), a Peace Corps colleague of the describer for three years in the Republic of Togo.